HOW TO MASTER YOUR SOCIAL MEDIA CONTENT CREATION in 2026

 3. Grow Your Audience and Your Business

-People don’t just follow people, they follow hashtags.
-Be sure to use hashtags that are relevant to your unique content, your industry, and your target demographic to attract new followers.
-Having a social media content strategy will allow you to engage the growing audience you earn through hashtags, further building brand recognition and hopefully turning followers into customers or clients.
+Hashtags aren't dead.
+Yes, even in 2026.
+Hashtags are still a useful way to make specific content searchable.
+Use hashtags that are relevant to your unique content, your industry, and your target demographic to expand your reach.
+Having a social media content strategy will allow you to keep your growing audience engaged, further building brand recognition and turning followers into customers or clients.

 WHO ARE YOU CREATING CONTENT FOR AND HOW TO SERVE THEM

-Create one or two profiles for the type of customers your business is marketing to.
+Here's what I suggest to get started: create one or two profiles for the type of clients your business is marketing to.

 education level